rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/Investigation-02-PUA-Detection/README.md

 The detection provided additional endpoint context, including the process responsible for accessing the test content.

-![Sophos Central PUA Detection](Images/03-Sophos-Central-PUA-Detection.png)
+![Sophos Central PUA Detection](Images/03-Sophos-Central-PUA-Detection.png) *Sophos Central generated an endpoint detection associated with the PUA test activity.*

 ---
 ## 📊 Threat Graph Availability

-Not every Sophos detection generated a Threat Graph during this investigation.

-The PUA test produced a detection in Sophos Central, but a Threat Graph was not generated for that event.
-This showed an important distinction between **detection visibility** and **Threat Graph availability**.
+A Threat Graph was not generated for this PUA detection.

+This was an important investigation finding because detection visibility and Threat Graph availability are not the same thing.

-A detection can still provide useful investigation data such as the detection rule, endpoint, process information, and other telemetry even when a Threat Graph is not available.
+The detection still provided useful investigation data, including the detection rule, affected endpoint, process information, and other available telemetry.

-> 🔎 **Investigation note:** Threat Graph availability can depend on the type of detection and the telemetry available for that event.
-Therefore, the absence of a Threat Graph does not mean that Sophos failed to detect the activity.
+📌 **Investigation note:** The absence of a Threat Graph does not mean the activity was not detected.
+Threat Graph availability can vary depending on the detection type and the telemetry available for that event.
->

 ---

 ### 4. Detection Lineage

 The detection's Lineage view was reviewed to understand the process and file activity associated with the PUA event.

-The lineage showed `msedge.exe` accessing the AMTSO test content and provided additional context around the activity that triggered the detection.
+The Lineage showed `msedge.exe` accessing the AMTSO test content and provided additional context around the activity that triggered the detection.

+**Analyst purpose:** The goal was to determine how the detected activity originated and what process context was available for further investigation.

-![Sophos PUA Process Lineage](Images/04-Sophos-PUA-Process-Lineage.png)
+![Sophos PUA Process Lineage](Images/04-Sophos-PUA-Process-Lineage.png) *Process Lineage provided additional context around the browser process associated with the PUA detection.*

+---

+## 🧠 Analyst Assessment

+The evidence showed a clear progression from the attempted access to the PUA test content through web protection, endpoint detection, and process investigation.

+**Investigation context:**

+> PUA test activity → Web Protection blocked access → Endpoint Detection generated → Process Lineage provided process context

+The activity was expected test activity performed in a controlled lab environment.
+The investigation therefore focused on validating how Sophos identified, recorded, and exposed the activity for analyst investigation rather than treating the event as a real-world malicious incident.

+A Threat Graph was not available for this detection, but the available detection and Lineage data still provided sufficient context to understand the activity and the process involved.

 ---